hpmarsle/happyskin/README.md

 Welcome to the happyskin web app.
 This app is a React based web application that allows users to view the happyskin company's products and their reviews, add a review to a product and edit or delete their review.

 ## Future updates
 Project is ongoing.
-Updates will be made to have signup and login functionality and shopping cart feature.Hope
+Updates will be made to have signup and login functionality and shopping cart feature.
+I hope to make this a fully functioning e-commerce app.

 ## Installation
 -  clone this repo in addition to happyskin-backend